sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 Other than that, we'll also we using the following Python libraries:

- Matplotlib - for the actual plotting,
+* Matplotlib - for the actual plotting
- Pandas - wrangling the data,
+* Pandas - wrangling the data
- Requests - making a request to get the data, and Numpy - some more computing on the data
+* Requests - making a request to get the data
+* Numpy - some more computing on the data

  All of those should be just a pip install away!

 ### Dataset

  To create a passmap for a match, we'll need some event data.
 Statsbomb have you covered with their excellent free data.
 If you don't have a local copy of the data, don't worry - that's what the requests library was for.

 ### Basic Overview

  What really is a passmap?
 Well, there's a lot going on here (and that put me off a bit the first time I saw these in the wild) but let's take a closer look at what information it's supposed to convey to us.